 "The Rise of Renewables in the Gulf States: Is the ‘Rentier Effect’ Still Holding Back the Energy Transition?," in Robin Mills and Li-Chen Sim (ed.)
-Low Carbon Energy in the Middle East and North Africa (Palgrave Macmillan, forthcoming).
+Low Carbon Energy in the Middle East and North Africa, Palgrave Macmillan, 2021.

 "‘Reform Dissonance’ in the Modern Rentier State: How Are Divergent Economic Agendas Affecting State-Business Relations in Saudi Arabia?," British Journal of Middle Eastern Studies, 2020.

 "State Business Relations and the New Economic Agenda in Saudi Arabia," Issue Brief (Rice University’s Baker Institute for Public Policy), 2018.